 Ordinarily Hubby and I tackle projects together so I always say “we” did this, and “we” did that.
-Concerning the construction of our beautiful new kitchen counters, however, Hubby and his woodworker Dad deserve all of the credit.
+Concerning the construction of our beautiful new solid maple DIY wood countertops, however, Hubby and his Dad deserve allllll of the credit.
 I only came into the picture to do the staining; it was Hubs and his Dad who did all of the hard work so today I’m handing over the blog to the Handiest Hubby out there, who is going to explain how the process for constructing these DIY countertops (please excuse the mess – work in progress):

-We chose to use solid maple for this project.
+We chose to use solid maple for these DIY wood plank countertops.
 We purchased 2″ rough planks in about 10 – 12″ widths (which cost $611) from a local supplies, but you can even find nice lumber on Amazon if you don’t have a good lumber yard near you.
 You can make wood countertops for a lot less by choosing a less fancy wood, but we thought solid maple would be beautiful and would wear well.
-This wood was already dried and was ready to work with:
+This wood was already dried and ready to work with:

 I didn’t manage to get any pictures of this process (I was busy actually doing it), but here are the first steps.
 We started with the largest section and cut the boards to length (about 2″ longer than the finished length) with a radial arm saw.
 We then ran one edge over a jointer to get one flat, straight edge.
 Once that was done we were able to run the boards across a table saw and rip them into approximate widths of 5-6″.
 The one flat edge was necessary to be able to get a straight cut on the table saw.
 The narrower widths will help ensure that the finished product will not warp as much when the humidity changes.